rkazak07/Hadoop-Helm-Chart/README.md

 ## `values.yaml` please revise the file according to your own system.
 Set the StorageClass, image version, Persistence Volume, Replicas.
-## Danile/hadoop 3.2.1 was used as the image version.
-If we want different images, we can use them.

 # values.yaml files edited